mfelicio/ServiceProxy/source/ServiceProxy.Redis/README.md

 ## Getting started

-The quickest way to get started is to use the [Nuget package][serviceproxy.zmq-nuget].
+The quickest way to get started is to use the [Nuget package][serviceproxy.redis-nuget].

 ### Example from a unit test in ServiceProxy.Redis.Tests